hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_origin.html.markdown

 * `http_port` - The value of the HTTP port.
 Must be between 1 and 65535.
 Defaults to `80`.

 * `https_port` - The value of the HTTPS port.
 Must be between 1 and 65535.
 Defaults to `443`.

+---

+The `private_link` block supports the following:

+* `alias` -  The Alias of the Private Link resource.
+Populating this optional field indicates that this origin is 'Private'

+* `approval_message` - A custom message to be included in the approval request to connect to the Private Link.

+* `location` - The location of the Private Link resource.
+Required only if `resource_id` is populated.

+* `resource_id` - The Resource Id of the Private Link resource.
+Populating this optional field indicates that this backend is 'Private'.